golden-pan/GhostMoney-MvM-TF2/README.md

 - Buys Godspot upgrades before Wave 1
 - After that, usually only after death/respawn
 - Saved per current server session, so not every death/respawn will re-trigger it.
+- Includes an anti-stuck failsafe for SniperBuy sequence issues

 Force SniperBuy
 - Hold J for 2 seconds or via UI toggle